George Ward (luthier)

 George Ward (Seoirse Mac an Bháird; c.
 1715–1769) was an Irish luthier and maker of violins and cellos from Dublin.
-His instruments are considered original in style with some resemblances to the Stradivari model.
-One of his violins is preserved as part of a collection at the National Museum of Ireland, Dublin.
+His instruments combine an original style with influences from the Stainer and Stradivari model.
+Two of his violins are housed in museum collections, one at the National Museum of Ireland, Dublin and the other at the Chimei Museum, Tainan, Taiwan.

 Early life

 Very little is known about Ward's early life.
 It has been proposed that he was born in Dublin in 1715 to Samuel and Mary Ward, based on baptism records from the Church of St Nicholas Without, Dublin, 18 May 1715.
 He had a brother named John (1703–1778), whom there is also evidence of being baptized to the same parents and at the same church on 1 October 1704.
 John was also a violin maker based in Dublin.
 John's daughter, Isabelle, married Dublin guitar maker, William Gibson.
 Ward may have spent his childhood in Christchurch Yard in Dublin, where he is first recorded to have worked.
 Faulkner's Dublin Journal records the death of a Mr. Lewis Ward, Toyman, of Christchurch-yard on 5 October 1765, possibly a relation to George.